Meherdeep/Interactive-Broadcasting/README.md

 Use this repo to build your own interactivee broadcasting app.

 ## Pre-requisites
-> APP ID (Go to console.agora.io to get your own app id)
+ - APP ID (Go to console.agora.io to get your own app id)
-> Agora Flutter SDk
+ - Agora Flutter SDK
-> VS Code or Android Studio
+ - VS Code or Android Studio
-> Flutte SDK
+ - Flutter SDK

 ## Getting started